druckenclam/reactjs101/Ch04/props-state-introduction.md

   name: React.PropTypes.string,
 }

 // Prop default value.
 If props doesn't have name attribute, the default value will be Zuck.
-It's equivalent to getDefaultProps in ES5.
+It's equivalent to getDefaultProps in React + ES5.
 HelloMessage.defaultProps = {
  name: 'Zuck',
 }